Are County ready to shoot for Europe?

 Mackay is a divisive figure, but those who backed his managerial nous last May have been proved right.

-His records at Wigan and Watford weren't too much to write home about, but his wonderous performance at Cardiff City - guiding them to a penalty away from League Cup glory and then, the following year, to the English Premier League - under the eccentric ownership of Vincent Tan give an indication of what Mackay is capable of.
+His record at Wigan and Watford weren't too much to write home about, but his wonderous performance at Cardiff City - guiding them to a penalty away from League Cup glory and then, the following year, to the Premier League - under the eccentric ownership of Vincent Tan give an indication of what Mackay is capable of.

-He has taken an almost entirely new squad - only 10 members of the first-team squad were in Dingwall before Mackay - and got them playing exciting, eye-catching football.
+He has taken an almost entirely new squad - only 10 members of the first team squad were in Dingwall before Mackay - and got them playing exciting, eye-catching football.

 His recruitment, too, has been impressive.
 Callachan has formed a good partnership with Harry Paton as the heartbeat of the side.
 Jack Baldwin has already worn the captain's armband on a number of occasions and, with six goals so far this season, Hungbo would lead the goal-scoring charts at a few Scottish Premiership clubs.

 The on-loan Watford winger also compliments the jewel in Mackay's crown perfectly - Charles-Cook.
-The league's top scorer with 13 at time of writing, the Grenada international could have left the Highland club without much fuss in the summer.
+The league's top scorer with 13, the Grenada international could have left the Highland club without much fuss in the summer.
 Last season, he scored two goals in the League Cup, none in the league, and only started 11 games.

 This season he has been a revelation, unleashed by Mackay in a team that play with the joy of boys in a school yard.

-The bad news for County is their three game run-in to the split is tougher than others.
+The bad news for County is their three-game run-in to the split is tougher than others.
 Trips to Celtic Park and Pittodrie are separated by a visit from Hearts.
 Realistically, they will do well to take more than a point or two.

 They've never been able to replicate that first season in the top flight, when under Derek Adams they finished fifth in a top six that featured none of Rangers, Hearts, Hibernian or Aberdeen.